chris-armstrong/dynaglue/README.md

 * [How to switch from RDBMS to DynamoDB in 20 easy steps… - Jeremy Daly](https://www.jeremydaly.com/how-to-switch-from-rdbms-to-dynamodb-in-20-easy-steps/)
 * [From relational DB to single DynamoDB table: a step-by-step exploration](https://www.trek10.com/blog/dynamodb-single-table-relational-modeling/)

-and on the merits of single table vs multi table design (this library is mostly agnostic):
+and if you want to debate the usefulness of a single-table approach:

 * [Comparing multi and single table approaches to designing a DynamoDB data model - Paul Swail](https://winterwindsoftware.com/dynamodb-modelling-single-vs-multi-table/)
 * [Using (and Ignoring) DynamoDB Best Practices with Serverless | Alex DeBrie](https://acloud.guru/series/serverlessconf-nyc-2019/view/dynamodb-best-practices)